 11.4 Injunctive Relief.
 Actual or threatened breach of certain sections of this Agreement (such as, without limitation, sections on intellectual property (including ownership), license, privacy, data protection and confidentiality) will cause immediate, irreparable harm that is difficult to calculate and cannot be remedied by the payment of damages alone.
 Either Party will be entitled to seek preliminary and permanent injunctive relief and other equitable relief for any such breach.

 11.5 Notices.
-Any notice given under this Agreement must be in writing and by email to the following addresses (or addresses notified in writing by either Party): (A) to Adobe: ContractNotifications@adobe.com; and (B) to Customer: at Customer’s email address stated on the Sales Order.
+Any notice given under this Agreement must be in writing and by email to the following addresses (or addresses notified in writing by either Party): (A) to Adobe: ContractNotifications@adobe.com; and (B) to Customer: at Customer’s email address stated on the Sales Order, or by regular mail to any known address if no email address is listed on the Sales Order.
 A notice is taken to have been received by email 3 hours after the time sent (as recorded on the device from which the sender sent the email), unless the sender receives an automated message that the email has not been delivered.

 11.6 Customer Responsibility.
 Customer is responsible for all acts and omissions of any person whom Customer is permitted by this Agreement to allow use or access of the Products and Services.